-- 5. Position the remote control into neutral. - 6.
-Place the barrel cup into the barrel pocket. - 7.
-Align the shift cable end guide with the center mark made in step 3.
+- Position the remote control into neutral. - 5.
+Place the barrel cup into the barrel pocket. - Align the shift cable end guide with the center mark made in step 3.
 Place the shift cable on the anchor pin.
-Adjust cable barrel so it slips freely into the barrel cup.

-8. Secure the shift cable to the anchor pin with the bow tie clip retainer.
+Adjust cable barrel so it slips freely into the barrel cup. - 7.
+Secure the shift cable to the anchor pin with the shift cable retainer. - 8.
+Lock the barrel in place with the cable latch.